hanseaston/pandemic-produce-delivery-project/README.md

 With that said, I would **_ really really encourge you to fork and use this project in whatever way you want.
 Feel free to redesign it in your own language, for your own neighborhood .
 Let's keep spreading love during this challenging time. _**

-Once you join our project and make your first contribution, we will list you as one of our [contributors](https://github.com/hanszhang00/Seattle-Produce-Delivery-in-Pandemic/graphs/contributors) and add your profile in our [README.md section](#Open-source-Team).
+Once you join our project and make your first contribution, we will list you as one of our [**contributors**](https://github.com/hanszhang00/Seattle-Produce-Delivery-in-Pandemic/graphs/contributors) and add your profile in our [**README.md section**](#Open-source-Team).
 I truly believe that working on an open-source project will make you a better programmer and communicator, and it will also give you something meaningful to talk about when you talk to a recruitor (if you are going to industry in the future)!

 Whether it is because of your **passion for social good**, or your desire to **hone your web programming skills**, or simply to find an opportunity to **gain some experiences programming with others**, we would love to have you.

 - Our slack server is coming up soon! <br />
 - If you have any hesitations, questions, or concerns.
-Feel free to [send me at email](mailto:hanszhang2000@gmail.com).
+Feel free to [**send me at email**](mailto:hanszhang2000@gmail.com).
 Happy to connect!

 <br />